wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 *   (1) Every person who carries on insurance business in New Zealand must hold a licence.

-    (2) A person who carries on insurance business in New Zealand without holding a licence commits an offence and is liable on summary conviction,---
+    (2) A person who carries on insurance business in New Zealand without holding a licence commits an offence and is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):

     *   (b) in the case of a body corporate, to a fine not exceeding $1,000,000\.

+    Section 15(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 16 Offence for person who is not licensed insurer to hold itself out to be licensed insurer